emtiaz1/Gerd_Classification/hf_space/DEPLOY_INSTRUCTIONS.md

-# 🚀 Deploying GERD Classifier to Hugging Face Spaces
+# 🚀 Deploying GERD & Polyp Classifier to Hugging Face Spaces

-Follow these steps to deploy your GERD classification model to Hugging Face Spaces.
+Follow these steps to deploy your GERD and Polyp classification model to Hugging Face Spaces.

 ## Prerequisites